WAP Systems and Labeled Subshifts: WAP systems

-\proof First, assume that $X$ is metrizable.
+First assume that $X$ is metrizable.

 If $x_i$ is periodic then all $x_j$'s with $j < i$ are in the orbit of $x_i$.
 Hence, if infinitely many of the $x_i$'s are periodic then they all are and all lie in the same periodic orbit.
-If $x_{i+1} \in R_T(x_{i+1})$ then it is positively or negatively recurrent.
-Since $X$ is CP the only recurrent points are periodic.
-Hence, if $x_{i+1}$ is not periodic then $x_{i+1}$ is not in the orbit closure of $x_{i}$.
+We show that the alternative to infinitely many periodic points cannot happen.

+If instead there are only finitely many periodic points in the sequence then by omitting finitely many initial terms and re-numbering we can assume that none are periodic.
+Let $A_i$ be the orbit closure of $x_i$.